Aid to the Church in Need: Red Wednesday

-In 2023 the UK national office of ACN established the first "Courage to be a Christian" award, which was given to Margaret and Dominic Attah, from Nigeria, in representation of the scores of victims of the Pentecost Sunday church attack in Owo, Ondo State, Nigeria, which took place on 5 June.
+In 2023, the UK national office of ACN established the first "Courage to be a Christian" award, which was given to Margaret and Dominic Attah, from Nigeria, in representation of the scores of victims of the Pentecost Sunday church attack in Owo, Ondo State, Nigeria, which took place on 5 June.
 2022.
 Margaret Attah, a nurse, lost both her legs in the attack, which killed over 40 people and wounded over 80.
+The 2024 award went to Ribqa Nevash, from Pakistan, for advocating for the rights of Christians, and the 2025 award went to Tobias Yahaya, a catechist from Nigeria who was stabbed by a Muslim neighbour and then forgave him.

 One Million Children Praying the Rosary

-Every year Aid to the Church in Need partners with other organisations to promote the “One Million Children Praying the Rosary” campaign, in October.
-The goal is to get as many young people as possible, all over the world, to pray for peace.
+Every year during October, Aid to the Church in Need partners with other organisations to promote the “One Million Children Praying the Rosary” campaign.
+The campaign's goal is to get as many young people as possible, all over the world, to pray for peace.

 The initiative began in 2005 in Venezuela, and ACN became involved in 2017.

 Families, churches, schools, movements or individuals can sign up for the event online, providing an estimate of the number of children taking part.
 In 2022, according to this data, at least 840 thousand people from 140 countries prayed for the same intentions on 18 October, with Pope Francis mentioning the event and asking people to take part during his Angelus address.

-Pope Leo publically acknowledged the initiative in 2025, when he thanked participants in a social media post.
+Pope Leo publicly acknowledged the initiative in 2025, when he thanked participants in a social media post.